pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/sections/why-pulsar.md

 school student on their first day learning to code, but also a tool they won't outgrow as they develop into seasoned hackers.

-As we've used Pulsar to build Pulsar, what began as an experiment has gradually matured into a tool we can't live without.
 On the surface, Pulsar is the modern desktop text editor you've come to expect.
 Pop the hood, however, and you'll discover a system begging to be hacked on.

 ### The Nucleus of Pulsar

 The web is not without its faults, but two decades of development has forged it into an incredibly malleable and powerful platform.
-So when we set out to write a text editor that we ourselves would want to extend, web technology was the obvious choice.
-But first, we had to free it from its chains.
+This made it the perfect platform for our predecessors with Atom, and it has only improved since then.

 ### The Native Web